 12. Other Implications

 12.1.
-The main risk identified is the possibility for the Council to have difficulty to progress the Council objectives of increasing the provision of local food (Community Wealth Building Strategy, Good Food Strategy).
+The main risk identified is the possibility for the Council to have difficulty in progressing its objectives of increasing the provision of local food (CWB Strategy and Good Food Strategy).

 13. Equality Impact Assessment and Consultation Arrangements